Robert S. Strauss: Bush

 Reagan's Vice President, Bush, won the 1988 election to succeed him.
 Bush also found a need for the counsel of Strauss.
 Soviet President Mikhail Gorbachev was attempting to reform the country's communist system and to forge a new relationship with the United States.
 His efforts faced opposition from hard-liners within the Communist Party of the Soviet Union and newly elected leaders who agitated for more and more autonomy.

 Bush appointed Strauss to serve as Ambassador to the Soviet Union, hoping that Strauss's proven negotiation skills would ease the transition to a new era.
 The Soviet Union was also starting to transition from a dictatorship to a democracy, making it important to show that party membership should no longer be a requirement for political office and that political opposition should no longer be considered treasonous but, to use a British term, "the loyal opposition," making Bush's selection of one of his opponents especially significant.

 It was reported that Bush told Strauss that Bush had selected Strauss because Strauss said that he had voted against Bush and intended to do so again.

 In August 1991, only weeks after a state visit by President Bush, reactionary members of the Communist Party and a few high-ranking officers of the military and KGB attempted to seize power and restore the old dictatorship.
 The coup attempt collapsed, but Gorbachev's leadership had been fatally injured.
 Strauss presented his credentials to Gorbachev only hours after Gorbachev resigned his post as Chairman of the Communist Party.

 While Strauss served in Moscow, the first elected President of Russia, Boris Yeltsin, emerged as the most powerful figure in the fragile union.
 With the agreement of the elected presidents of the other constituent republics, the Soviet Union was officially dissolved and replaced by a loosely associated Commonwealth of Independent States.

 In December, Gorbachev resigned the presidency of a superstate that had ceased to exist.
-Strauss was quickly reappointed as Ambassador to the largest of the Soviet Union's successor states, the Russian Federation.
+Strauss was quickly reappointed as Ambassador to the Soviet Union's successor state, the Russian Federation.
 With Strauss's assistance, Yeltsin quickly established amicable relations with the United States.
 Strauss resigned shortly after the 1992 presidential election in the United States and returned to private law practice with Akin Gump.

+Awards

+Strauss was awarded the H. Neil Mallon Award by the World Affairs Council in 1992.
+The H. Neil Mallon Award, named after the Council's founder, and hosted by the World Affair Council of Dallas/ Fort Worth, is presented annually to individuals who have excelled at promoting the international profile of North Texas.
+Funds raised from this event support the World Affair Council's public and education programming, international exchanges, and diplomatic services.